 Aspiring start-ups and entrepreneurs are not the first thing that comes to mind when one thinks of Africa.
 Nonetheless, there is an economic system of mid-sized companies and small-scale enterprises in developing countries as well.
 It is precisely these that benefit from the assistance of “Managers Without Borders” Foundation from Stuttgart, Germany.
-The charity already fosters more than 150 projects in 40 countries on all continents.
+The charity already supports more than 150 projects in 40 countries on all continents.

 Their work ranges somewhere between development assistance and economic promotion: an on-site know-how transfer among managers and local entrepreneurs.
 While traditional aid often exclusively focused on financial support and hence generated dependencies in the past, the foundation’s efforts center upon capacity building instead.
 It is their aim to advance promising on-site projects and to strengthen economically independent small to mid-sized businesses through knowledge transfer.
 The projects come from areas such as trade, manufacturing or advanced training, joined by social services providers, initiatives helping in setting up businesses, as well as agriculture and forestry.